Starover Blue: Origins

 The band formed in 2007 under the name Cartoon Bar Fight when founding members Kendall Sallay (lead vocals, guitar) and Dirk Milotz (synthesizer, guitar) met in the music department at San Jose State University.
 Sallay studied operatic vocal performance while Milotz pursued a degree in composition.
 They began by playing an offshoot of "indie-folk."

 By 2009, the band's sound evolved, becoming more experimental and layered and relying heavily on analog synthesizer.
 The departure from folk instrumentation and acoustic arrangements occurred as the group solidified a core lineup consisting of Sallay, Milotz, Joel Zelaya (ambient/lead guitar), Max Rogers (bass), and Jerald Bittle (drums).

 In mid-2014, the band changed its name to Starover Blue, in reference to a character from Vladmir Nabokov's Pale Fire.
 The existing lineup recorded and produced the band's second LP, Spacegeist, prior to disbanding when Sallay and Milotz relocated from San Jose to Portland, OR.

 Relocation

 In early 2016, Sallay and Milotz moved to Portland, OR and rebuilt the band's lineup, adding James Alton on drums and Kyle Polensky on bass.
 On August 12, 2016, Spacegeist premiered online on PopMatters and was officially released on August 26.

 Discography

 Ordinary Magic (2019)

-Ordinary Magic, the band's latest LP, premiered August 20th, 2019 via Vents Magazine.
+Ordinary Magic, the band's latest LP, premiered August 20th, 2019.
 The record was described as "a synth-saturated opus that draws inspiration from classical music, pop and country as well as sci-fi and dystopian speculative fiction."

 Moneystealer EP (2017)

 Moneystealer premiered online August 25, 2017.
-Written after the passing of Sallay's father, the five-track EP is “an intimate portrait of loss" that weaves "nostalgic analog synthesizer, sparkling guitars, ambient textures, and three-part harmonies into a lush wall of sound."
-The article states, "while the band’s previous full-length Spacegeist looked outward, exploring themes of technology and dystopia, Moneystealer looks inward, reflecting on the landscape of personal grief, finding ways to celebrate life in spite of mourning."